AdobeDocs/experience-manager-65.en/help/sites-authoring/basic-handling.md

 Whenever a resource is selected (for example, a page or an asset), various actions are indicated by icons with explanatory text in the toolbar.
 These actions are dependent on:

-* The current console.
+* The current console
-* The current context.
+* The current context
-* If you are in [selection mode](#navigatingandselectionmode) or not.
+* If you are in [selection mode](#navigatingandselectionmode) or not

 The actions available in the toolbar change to reflect the actions you can take on the specific items selected.

 How you [select a resource](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources) depends on the view.

 Due to the space restrictions in some windows, the toolbar can quickly become longer than the space available.
-When this happens additional options appears.
-Clicking or tapping on the ellipsis (the three dots or **...**) opens a drop-down selector holding all remaining actions.
+When this happens, additional options appear.
+Clicking or tapping the ellipsis (the three dots or **...**) opens a drop-down selector holding all remaining actions.
 For example, after selecting a page in the **Sites** console:

 ![Actions Toolbar](assets/bh-12.png)